- one Roman mile: 1480 m (1000 paces, or 2000 steps, or 5000 feet)

 Other important units are:

 - one Roman talent : (60 Roman minae, or 100 Roman libra) mass of ca. 33 kg.
-It is also an ancient currency: a Greek talent is 6000 Greek drachmas, or 24 000 Roman sesterces, but an Egyptian talent is only 6000 Roman sesterces.
+It is also an ancient currency: a Greek talent of silver is 6000 Greek drachmas, or 24 000 Roman sesterces, but an Egyptian talent is only 6000 Roman sesterces.

 - One sesterce: = 6.5 €, based on the fairly low annual salary of a 1st century soldier or worker of 1000 sesterces/year, compared to the French lowest revenue (RSA) of 6 420 €/year in 2016 for a single man.